RPGGO-AI/l-gos-spec/schema_v1/module_v1.md

 Details for each field follows.

 ### `name`
 Used to identify a module.

 ### `creator`
 Used to identify the module creator in case he/she wants to be remembered.

 ### `description`

-Description of the module. **SHOULD** be included by default in every prompt.
+Description of the module, where creators can include information, and **SHOULD NOT** be used in prompt.

 ### `category`
 Used to identify the usage purpose of a module.
 It **MUST** be one of the following values: